 SPED-488 Practicum in Early Childhood Special Education-Teaching Young Children with Special Needs, 3 cr.
 Advanced supervised professional clinical experience in educating young infants, toddlers, or preschoolers with special needs in an appropriate setting; seminar discussions.
-Prereg.: master's degree candidacy and completion of all required courses.
+Prereq.: master's degree candidacy and completion of all required courses.

 SPED-490 Research Seminar in Special Education, 3 cr.
 Review of research literature on special problems in exceptionality.
 Research project under the supervision of a faculty advisor.
-Prereq.: degree candidacy and consent of instructor.
+Prereq.: degree candidacy and consent of instructor.SPED-491 Thesis Credit in Special Education, 3 cr.

-SPED-491 Thesis Credit in Special Education, 3 cr.
 Research project within the area of applicant's field of specialization.
 Prereq.: completion of all required courses in the master's degree sequence, acceptance for degree candidacy, and consent of advisor.
+SPED-494 Research Seminar in Exceptionality, 3 cr.